zyzshishui/miles/docs/en/developer_guide/debug.md

 ## Separate Debugging for Training and Inference

-slime supports debugging the training and inference parts separately, which allows for the following:
+miles supports debugging the training and inference parts separately, which allows for the following:

 * When tuning/debugging the inference part, you can start the task with only a few GPUs.
 * When tuning/debugging the training part, you can ensure the model input is fixed, removing the randomness of rollouts.

-Specifically, slime currently provides the following parameters for separate debugging:
+Specifically, miles currently provides the following parameters for separate debugging:

 1.  `--debug-rollout-only`

-    When enabled, slime will not load Megatron and will only initialize SGLang.
+    When enabled, miles will not load Megatron and will only initialize SGLang.
 You can use this method to debug the inference part.

 2.  `--debug-train-only`

-    When enabled, slime will not load SGLang and will only initialize Megatron.
+    When enabled, miles will not load SGLang and will only initialize Megatron.
 You can use this method to debug the training part.

 3.  `--save-debug-rollout-data /your/saved/debug/data_{rollout_id}.pt`